MikeCaspar/vagrant-purge-old-puppet-from-ubuntu/README.md

  end

  ```
 _If you would like to simply and always get the latest, change the url to
 https://raw.githubusercontent.com/MikeCaspar/vagrant-purge-old-puppet-from-ubuntu/master/scripts/latest/purge-install.sh
  _

+Note: the \ character in the sample above was added as a limitation in the code section in the git README.
+In your vagrantfile,
+remove the \ after install_url.

 ---
 For more information on the vagrant-puppet-install module click [HERE](https://github.com/petems/vagrant-puppet-install)